 - 1. Set the fan to the desired speed, or high for faster defrosting. - 2.
-Select ().
-The system automatically switches to fresh air mode and turns on the A/C. (The A/C indicator will not come on in U.S. vehicles.) - 3.
+Select # .
+The system automatically switches to fresh air mode and turns on the A/C. (The A/C indicator will not come on in U.S. vehicles, if the A/C was off to start with) - 3.
 Adjust the temperature control dial so the airflow feels warm. - 4.
 Select to help clear the rear window. - 5.
 To increase airflow to the windshield, close the corner vents.

-When you switch to another mode from (yp), the A/C stays on.
-Press the A/C button to turn it off.
+When you switch to another mode from (##), the A/C turns off.
+But if it was on to start with, it stays on.